martinakienberger/FTSA_2020/README.md

 ### Data

-Data access can be done via [University of Vienna thesis repository](https://bibliothek.univie.ac.at/en/e-theses.html)
+Data access can be done via [University of Vienna thesis repository](https://bibliothek.univie.ac.at/en/e-theses.html) once the Thesis dissertation (Kienberger, 2020) is published.

 ### Contributors: